Martibis/256ART-generative-art-template/README.md

 ## 256ART Generative Art Template

-This is a template for creating generative art to be released on-chain via 256ART
+This is a template for creating generative art to be released fully on-chain via 256ART

 ### Getting Started

 To get started with this template, follow these steps:

 1. Clone or download the repository.
-2. Open the `artwork.js` file and modify the code to create your desired generative art.
+2. Open the `artwork.js` file and modify the code to create your generative artwork.
 3. Open the `traits.js` file and modify the code to define the traits that should be stored on-chain.
 4. Access the traits defined in `traits.js` from `artwork.js` using the `inputData` object.
 5. Minify the `artwork.js` and `traits.js` files using a tool such as [MinifyAll](https://marketplace.visualstudio.com/items?itemName=Luub.minifyall) in Visual Studio Code.